malda-protocol/malda-sequencer/contracts/README.md

 # Solidity Contracts

 This directory contains the Solidity contracts for an application with [RISC Zero] on Ethereum.
-The example contract included within the template is [`EvenNumber.sol`](./EvenNumber.sol).
-It holds a number, guaranteed to be even.

 The Solidity libraries for RISC Zero can be found at [github.com/risc0/risc0-ethereum].